 Want to avoid estrogen.
 The hormone may interact with other medicine you take.
 Estrogen also can give some women stomach pain or bad headaches.

 Have dermatitis.
 The minipill may help treat this skin condition.
 Dermatitis causes red, swollen, sore skin.
 It may be linked with your menstrual cycle.

 Who Should Avoid the Minipill?

-The minipill isn’t right for every woman.
+The minipill isn’t right for everyone.
 Your doctor may suggest you avoid it if you have:

 If you forget to take a pill, take one as soon as you remember.
 That may mean you take two pills in one day.
 Take them a few hours apart.
 Then take the next pill at your regular time.

 When you first start the minipill, take it within 5 days of when your period starts.
 It takes time for the minipill to work.
 Use a condom every time you have sex in the first week after you start the minipill.